Leisure Time, Retirement TimeBy Dr. Margaret Paul

 If you no longer have to work, or you are working less, here are five areas that you can attend to regarding how you spend your time.

 Consider joining a gym, getting on a regular exercise program, taking up a sport, taking dance lessons, and/or learning yoga or tai chi.
 Leisure years can be filled with aliveness if you take excellent care of your health.

 Do some research on nutrition and learn how to create healthy meals.
 There are many excellent books on achieving a high level of health, even in your later years.
 You might have years to live so you might as well learn how to live them in a vital and healthy way!

 Emotional and Spiritual Growth

 If you had not given much attention to your emotional and spiritual health - to the journey of your soul - now is a good time to do it.
 Now you have the time to read the excellent and inspiring books on achieving inner peace and joy.
-You have the time to attend lectures, workshop and seminars on healing the beliefs that may be limiting you, on connecting with your personal spiritual Guidance, and on taking loving care of yourself and sharing your love with others.
-You have the time to learn and practice Inner Bonding, and to become part of the wonderful Inner Bonding membership community that will support you in deepening your emotional and spiritual growth.
+You have the time to attend lectures, workshop and seminars on healing the beliefs that may be limiting you, on connecting with your personal spiritual guidance, and on taking loving care of yourself and sharing your love with others.
+You have the time to learn and practice the life-changing Inner Bonding process.

 If you have never been introspective and taken the time to get to know your self on the inner level, now is a great time!